The Best Car Seat for Travel (For Every Age!)

 This post may contain affiliate links.
 See my full disclaimer here

 Looking for the best car seat for travel with your baby, toddler or child?
 Wondering about the best car seats for airplanes?
-One of my biggest annoyances traveling with kids is figuring out what to do about the car seats!
-My car seat for my 3-year-old is so heavy and bulky I needed a better toddler travel car seat option!
+One of the biggest pains traveling with young kids is figuring out what to do about the car seats!
+Seriously, I have planned so much of our travel around “well, how are we going to travel with the car seats??!”
+My car seat for my 3-year-old (although AWESOME) is super heavy and bulky I needed a better toddler travel car seat option!
 Obviously, I want to keep my little ones safe, but I also want to minimize as much as possible the amount of stuff I am bringing along with me.
-I am slowly learning that there really isn’t such a thing as “packing light” when you are traveling with little ones!
+I am slowly learning that there really isn’t such a thing as “packing light” when you are traveling with little ones.
 If you are looking for a portable car seat for travel, here is my list!

-Here are the travel car seats that I have tried and tested.
+Here are the best car seats for travel that I have tried and tested.
 These opinions are my own, and I was not paid or sponsored by any of these companies.
-I do use affiliate links, which if you click on them, give me a few bucks for blog costs!
 Please note that it is important to check your local car seat regulations as these may vary from country to country.
-In the US you will need FAA approved car seats.
-You can look on your car seat sticker to see if yours is approved, if approved, it should say “this restraint is certified for use in motor vehicles and aircraft”
+In the US, you will need FAA approved car seats.
+You can look for your car seat sticker to see if yours is approved, if approved, it should say “this restraint is certified for use in motor vehicles and aircraft”

 My kids are still little but I recently learned about an amazing new product from my friend.
 The mifold car seat is a super thin and portable booster seat that was designed by a couple who also felt the pain of constantly traveling with their seats.
 The mifold is so compact, it can fit in your purse!
 The design is simple, yet safe, as it currently meets all of the safety requirements for booster seats in the US.
+The minimum weight is 40lbs (and 4 years of age).
 My friends review?
 She loves it!
-The only complaint would be that she says her kids complain the seat is not the most comfortable for long car rides.
+The only complaint would be that she says her kids say the seat is not the most comfortable for long car rides.
 This usually isn’t a huge problem when we travel.
-Certainly, I would still be using my 5-point restraint car seat at home (or a padded booster when my kids are older) and just use the mifold for trips, carpooling, taxi rides etc. My son is soon to be 4, but far away from 40lbs.
+Certainly, I would still be using my 5-point restraint car seat at home (as its safer until you reach the maximum weight!).
+Once my son is big enough I plan to just use the mifold for trips, carpooling, taxi rides etc. My son is soon to be 4, but far away from 40lbs.
 I can’t wait to try this for myself!

 We always gate check out seats.
 I personally trust the gate checkers to be more careful with the objects than the regular luggage line.
 I have friends who have checked theirs at the desk and have had damage to the seats which made them unusable.
 If you gate check you can use the seat to transport your child around the airport.
 Check out this neat product which straps the car seat right to a piece of luggage turning it into a stroller for the airport.